 The World Authority is Already Being Built

 The “true world political authority” is already being built.
 The first stage was the United Nations.
 It necessarily had to retain national sovereignty but accustomed states to the idea of a “parliament of man.”
 Subsequent steps systematically transfer sovereignty from nations to international organizations.
 The European Union has a high level of sovereignty over its member nations.
-Negotiations for additional building blocks including the North American Union and the Trans-Pacific Partnership (TPP) are far along.
+Negotiations for additional building blocks including the North American Union and the Trans-Pacific Partnership (TPP) are still underway.

 From the Catechism